SofteqDG/ios-objective-c-coding-style/README.md

 @end
 ```

-* Method braces and other braces (`if`/`else`/`switch`/`while` etc.) MUST open on the same line as the statement.
-There MUST be a space before opening brace.
-Braces MUST close on a new line.
 * There MUST be exactly one blank line between methods to aid in visual clarity and organization.
 * Whitespace within methods MAY separate functionality, though this inclination often indicates an opportunity to split the method into several, smaller methods.